Marine Biology with Foundation Year

 Global Distribution of Wildlife

-The module provides you an overview of the world’s major biomes.
-You learn about the importance of biogeography and the principal factors that drive the distribution of species and communities and how wildlife adapts to these factors.
+This module will give an overview of the world’s major biomes and, using case studies from around the globe, will explore the principal factors that drive the distribution of species and communities and the way wildlife adapts to these factors.
+Moreover, the module will provide you with a sound understanding of how the application of biogeographic principles can aid conservation planning.

-This module will help you develop practical laboratory skills relevant to cell, organismal, micro and molecular biology which will form a basis for competence in biological and biochemical experimental work.
+This module will help you develop practical laboratory skills employed in biological laboratory practice and relevant to cell, organismal, micro and molecular biology, which will form a basis for competence in biological and biochemical experimental work.

 Genes to Ecosystems